-When you arrive at the airport, ONLY get pre-paid taxis.
+When you arrive at the airport, only get pre-paid taxis.
 Bus stations have the same.
-Everything else is going to be sketchy.

 Radio taxis are more expensive but they’re safer.
 These are available pretty much all the time.
 You can call them, or your hostel can call them.
 Either way, they will give you the license number and the description of the car.

 Alternatively, you can order a radio taxi through EasyTaxi.
 This works like Uber.
-Either of these is a MUCH safer option than the Libre cabs.
+Either of these is a much safer option than the Libre cabs, the pink and green ones that wait to be hailed on the streets.

 Is public transportation in Mexico City safe?

 Generally, public transport in Mexico City is safe but very busy.
 For example, the metro carries 5 million passengers a day.
 With 12 lines and 195 stations, it’s the second biggest in North America, after NYC.

-It’s the quickest and easiest way to get around, but you’re going to have to watch out for pickpockets, who love crowds.
-In rush hour (or when it’s raining) we’d recommend NOT using it since it will be packed.
+It’s the quickest and easiest way to get around, but you’re going to have to watch out for pickpockets, especially during rushhour.

 Another plus is that it’s the cheapest metro system in the world.
 Those visiting Mexico City on a budget will want to take advantage of this a lot.

 Then there’s the metro bus, which follows 6 lines trundling around the city from 5am till midnight.
 They are notorious for pickpockets.